getzola/zola/docs/content/documentation/content/section.md

 `_index.md` file.
 If a folder does not contain an `_index.md` file, no section will be created, but markdown files within that folder will still create pages (known as orphan pages).

+The index page (i.e., the page displayed when a user browses to your `base_url`) is a section, which is created whether or not you add an `_index.md` file at the root of your `content` folder.
-The index page is actually an automatically created section.
-Thus, the `index.html` template has access to all the content and metadata you might add in an `_index.md` file.
-Even if you do not create an `_index.md` file in your content directory, this main content section will still be created—it will just not have any content or metadata.
-If you would like to add content or metadata, you can add an `_index.md` file at the root of the `content` folder and edit it just as you would edit any other `_index.md` file.
+If you do not create an `_index.md` file in your content directory, this main content section will not have any content or metadata.
+If you would like to add content or metadata, you can add an `_index.md` file at the root of the `content` folder and edit it just as you would edit any other `_index.md` file; your `index.html` template will then have access to that content and metadata.

 ## Front-matter